Bursztynek98/bk98_online_time/readme.md

   local playerTimer = exports.bk98_online_time:onlineTime({
     name = "Uniq Instance Name",
     autoSaveInterval = 1000 * 60 * 5, -- Time Interval to auto save to data base player time
+    -- If set 'oxmysql' (getTime, saveTime) is not required and script used self function to save and read data from database storeTimeFunction = 'standalone' -- ['oxmysql', 'standalone']

+    -- ONLY for storeTimeFunction = 'standalone'
     getTime = function(type, identifier) -- Your function to store player time in database return MySQL.scalar.await('SELECT time FROM onlineTime WHERE identifier = ?
 AND type = ?
 LIMIT 1', {
         identifier, type
       }) or 0
     end,

+    -- ONLY for storeTimeFunction = 'standalone'
     saveTime = function(type, identifier, time) -- Your function to get player time from database MySQL.rawExecute.await(
         'INSERT INTO onlineTime (type, identifier, time) VALUES(?, ?, ?)
 ON DUPLICATE KEY UPDATE time=?'